sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/14_Sessions_and_Cookies/230_Module_intro.md

 3. Using Session and Cookies

 https://github.com/sanjar-notes/backend/blob/d7878820f76ec345fdfd5aa0ff69b5f5f0305516/home/4_resource_itineraries/2_Cookies_Hussein_Nasser/1_HTTP_Cookies_Crash_Course.md - all about cookies.

+Know that Cookies and sessions are unrelated principally, but they are used in conjunction.
 ## Cookies (fundam)
 1. What are cookies - client side storage for a site without need of JS.
 Cookies are data sent on every relevant request automatically by the browser as a header. mAid: Think of them as convenience data that's expendable.
 2. Setting cookies: